 - Create brokers, rename brokers, delete brokers, or change broker properties.
 In the workbench, a broker is a representation of a broker that exists in the domain.
-When you create or rename a broker in the Broker Topology editor, you must use the name of the physical broker that exists in the domain.
-When you create a broker in the workbench, a red cross at the top right of the broker icon indicates that the Queue Manager Name property has not been - broker icon indicates that the Queue Manager Name property has not been entered.
+When you create or rename a broker in the Broker Topology editor, you must use the name of the physical broker that exists in the domain. - When you create a broker in the workbench, a red cross at the top right of the broker icon indicates that the Queue Manager Name property has not been entered.
 Right-click the broker, select Properties from the shortcut menu, and then enter the name of the queue manager that the broker uses.
 You cannot save the topology until you have specified a queue manager for each broker. - Connect brokers to collectives, remove connections between brokers and collectives, or delete collectives. - The rules for creating a broker topology are given in the Broker Networks section of Publish/subscribe topologies.